What Is Palliative Care?

 What Is Hospice Care?

-Hospice and palliative care are similar in that they both are special medical services that focus on quality of life for their patients.
-Hospice is intended to provide compassionate care for patients and their family caregivers in the last phases of an incurable disease or life-limiting illness.
-Hospice care also covers treatments for symptom control or pain relief, medical equipment and supplies, and additional services to manage symptoms related to the terminal illness.
+Hospice and palliative care are similar in that they both are special medical services that focus on quality of life and comfort care for their patients.
+The difference between palliative care vs. hospice is primarily that hospice is intended to provide compassionate care for patients and their family caregivers in the last phases of an incurable disease or life-limiting illness.
+Hospice care also covers treatments for symptom control or pain relief, medical equipment and supplies, and additional services to manage symptoms related to the patient's condition during this end-of-life phase.

 Having hospice care often allows a patient the ability to remain in the comfort of their own home.
 There will usually be a hospice care team that may include a nurse, home health aides, a social worker, the hospice chaplain, and the hospice physician.
 Regular visits from a hospice nurse provide necessary medical assistance as well as consistent social interaction for a patient.
 It is worth noting that hospice care does not exclusively occur at home, but can take place in inpatient settings such as assisted living communities, nursing homes, hospitals, and specialized centers for hospice care.